IUSmusic/Stars/README.md

 Project Stars is best understood as a **formal computational hypothesis**.

-> Semantic precision and social outcome formation are modeled as emergent properties of a layered conceptual system shaped jointly by structure, activation, receiver-state tuning, environmental mediation, and historical pressure.
+> Semantic precision and social outcome formation are modeled as emergent properties of a layered conceptual system shaped jointly by structure, activation, receiver-state tuning, environmental mediation, historical pressure, and conditionally active pathways.

 The full system can be written schematically as:

-`M = (Theta, A, d, Rc, Rp, S, p(t), phi, Q, E, H, Xi)`
+`M = (Theta, A, d, Rc, Rp, Reff, S, p(t), phi, Q, E, H, Xi)`

 Where: